Wakaba2/World-Renderer/README.md

 ![gif](https://i.imgur.com/H9lEztq.png)

 # Templates
-There are extra procedure templates in the directory "templates", and you can download and use them just like the built-in templates.
+There are many procedure templates in the directory "templates."
+You can download and use them just like the built-in templates.

 # Changelog
 v1.8.2